284 Billion Parameters, 13 Billion Moving

 This part rarely gets quantified.
 It should.

-When V4-Flash runs on your Summit Base tier, your data never leaves your premises.
+When V4-Flash runs on hardware you own, your data doesn't leave your premises.
 No API call to DeepSeek's servers.
 No metadata logs.
-No audit trail living in someone else's system.
-The model is MIT-licensed, meaning you own the weights outright.
-Modify them, redistribute them under MIT terms, run them indefinitely without licensing fees.
+No audit trail living in somebody else's system.
+The model's MIT-licensed, which means you own the weights outright: modify them, redistribute them under MIT terms, run them for as long as you like without a licensing fee.
 That's yours.
+Nobody can revoke it in a terms-of-service update.

-Cloud API providers can't offer that guarantee.
-OpenAI, Anthropic, DeepSeek's cloud product, all of them reserve the right to use submitted queries for model improvement in their terms of service.
+Cloud API providers can't offer that guarantee, and to be fair to them they've never claimed to.
+OpenAI, Anthropic, DeepSeek's own cloud product, all of them reserve some right to use submitted queries for model improvement in their terms.
 Many explicitly retain data.
-Even contractual opt-outs don't change the fact that your data transited their infrastructure, and that creates real liability for regulated industries.
+Even a contractual opt-out doesn't change the fact that your data transited their infrastructure, and for a regulated organization that transit is the liability, not the retention.

-Local deployment isn't just a speed or cost conversation.
-It's a control conversation.
-If your threat model includes data exfiltration, inference interception, or regulatory data residency requirements, local is the only option.
-V4-Flash makes it the only option that also performs.
+So local deployment is a control conversation, not just a speed or cost one.
+If your threat model includes data exfiltration, inference interception, or a data-residency rule with teeth, local's the only option.
+V4-Flash is what makes it the only option that also performs.

-A medical practice using DeepSeek's cloud API for clinical documentation is sending patient data to servers they don't control.
-Running that same model locally means patient data never leaves the building.
-The model file lives on the server's NVMe drive.
-Inference happens on the GPUs in your rack.
-The response returns over your local network.
-DeepSeek the organization is involved in exactly zero steps.
+A medical practice running clinical documentation through DeepSeek's cloud API is sending patient data to servers it doesn't control.
+Running the same model locally means the patient data never leaves the building.
+The model file sits on an NVMe drive in your rack.
+Inference happens on your GPUs.
+The response comes back over your own network.
+DeepSeek the organization is involved in exactly zero steps, which is the entire point.

 What V4-Flash Replaces

-Before April 2026, local deployment meant choosing between size and speed.
-Llama 3.1 70B is fast on 160GB but caps at a 128K context window and doesn't carry the reasoning capacity of a 284B-parameter system.
-V3 had 671 billion parameters with 37 billion active, but needed 350GB or more of VRAM at full precision, pricing it out of any dual-GPU build.
+Before April 2026, local deployment meant picking between size and speed.
+Llama 3.3 70B is quick but caps at a 128K context window and doesn't carry the reasoning capacity of a 284B-parameter system.
+V3 had 671 billion parameters with 37 billion active, but wanted 350GB or more of VRAM at full precision, which priced it out of most rooms.

-V4-Flash fills the gap that didn't exist until now.
+V4-Flash fills a gap that didn't exist until now.
 The knowledge capacity of a 284B-parameter system.
-The inference speed of a 13B-parameter system.
-A context window ten times larger than most competing models.
-On our hardware, it sits alongside Llama as a genuinely different capability class, not a marginal upgrade.
+The inference speed of a 13B one.
+A context window ten times larger than most of what it competes with.
+It sits alongside Llama as a genuinely different capability class, not a marginal upgrade, and that's the first time I've written that sentence about an open release.

 That middle ground is where production work lives.